BrevinCronk98/Unity/README.md

 ### User Story
 <details>
 <summary> Click to See User Story</summary>

-User wants to play a cute but spooky story driven game?
+* User wants to play a cute but spooky story driven game?
-User likes to browse Steam's "new" and "free" categories.
+* User likes to browse Steam's "new" and "free" categories.
-User is feeling in a gamblin' mood.
+* User is feeling in a spooky detective game.
+* User wants to be able to Flow through the levels seamlessly

 </details>